Syracuse Misdemeanor Defense Lawyers

 When speaking with a defense attorney, it is critical that you be completely honest.
 A good attorney can only build a defense for a case based on the information that you divulge to them and what they can ascertain through police and court records.
 A positive attorney-client relationship is based on mutual trust and is in your best interests.

-Contact the law offices of Passalacqua & Associates, LLC by calling (315) 500-6425 to schedule a free strategy session as soon as possible if you have been charged with a misdemeanor.
 Even in seemingly minor misdemeanor cases, time is of the essence.
 The sooner we can review your case, the sooner we can begin to plan a solid defense on your behalf.